-You're searching for a light, easy to make, less sweet buttercream frosting that pipes beautifully AND tastes amazing?
+You're searching for a light, easy-to-make, less sweet buttercream frosting that pipes beautifully AND tastes amazing?
 Then this is the recipe you've been waiting for!

 Jump to: